nvidia-holoscan/holoscan-sdk/docs/gpu_resident.md

 ### Topological Ordering

 Operators are executed in topological order based on the dataflow graph.
 The framework:

 - Determines the correct execution sequence
 - Ensures dependencies are satisfied before operator execution
 - Captures operators in the correct order into the CUDA graph

 ## Current Limitations

-- **Linear Topology Only**: Currently supports only linear chains of operators
+- **Single-Source DAG Only**: GPU-resident execution supports DAGs with exactly one source operator; multiple disconnected roots are not supported
+- **Single Upstream Per Input Port**: Each GPU-resident input port may be connected to only one upstream output port
 - **Static Memory**: All memory must be pre-allocated; dynamic memory allocation not supported
 - **Single Device**: Multi-GPU execution not yet supported. `CUDA Device 0` is used for GPU-resident graph execution by default.
 - **No Scheduler**: Cannot use standard Holoscan schedulers to connect with GPU-resident graph execution

-Some of the limitations such as supporting linear chain only are temporary and will be eliminated in the future releases.
+Some of the topology limitations are temporary and will be relaxed in future releases.

 ## Examples